ngi-nix/imsi-pseudo/readme.md

 - `shadysim`: a Python2 program to work with Toorcamp SIM cards
-- converter: a Java binary (not entirely sure why this exists, but it is a dependency of IMSI Pseudo
+- converter: a Java binary to convert between CAP, JCA and EXP formats
 - a `makefile` with phony targets: this seems to be the heart of the project.
 It makes use of above binaries to perform "pseudonymization" and IMSI concealing.